chickensoft-games/GameTools/README.md

 ## 🖥️ Display Scaling & DPI Awareness

 GameTools can help you manage display scaling on desktop platforms by automatically guessing or computing the correct scale factor for the game window's screen.
-On macOS and Windows, it can determine the exact user-defined scale factor by leveraging [Chickensoft.Platform] to invoke the relevant system API's natively.
+GameTools uses [Chickensoft.Platform] to invoke the relevant system API's natively to properly detect display scaling and native resolution on Windows, macOS, and Linux.
+Due to limitations with Wayland, Linux support is limited to the primary monitor.

 Check out the [demo project] which lets you select between both scaling behaviors and toggle fullscreen mode.